 This is your last chance.
 After this, there is no turning back.
-You take the blue pill — you use SEO to get the impressive marketing results - keywords, on-page and off-page optimization, getting backlinks are the methods you’ll have to employ.
+You take the blue pill — you use SEO to get the impressive marketing results (keywords, on-page and off-page optimization, getting backlinks).
 You take the red pill — you stay in content marketing, and make use of texts, communication with the readers, and social media.

 Though for many years the situation with any company promotion over the Internet may have looked like this episode from The Matrix, it’s far from the truth.
 The reality is the following:

 There’s no content marketing without SEO.
 There’s no SEO without content marketing.

 In this post we’ll explain why it’s so, and what you can do for the integration of both.

 Instead of being two opposites, like the blue and red pills which are taking you to absolutely different places, content marketing and SEO are two parts of one thing - successful brand promotion.

 As you may remember, content marketing is a mean to engage the audience with the content you produce, build brand awareness through the trusting relationships with the readers, and ensure brand visibility online through social shares.

 SEO, on its part, focuses on more technical sides of online presence, such as building sitemaps, structuring the navigation, providing good user experience, and taking care of inbound links.